Uniform Asymptotic Inference and the Bootstrap After Model Selection: Discussion

 However, as we have clearly demonstrated, one should not hope for a convergence result in high dimensions that is as general as the result obtained in low dimensions.
 In a relatively simple many means problem, we showed the nonconvergence of the TG statistic to $U(0,1)$ as $d \to \infty$, whereas in the same problem but with $d$ fixed, the TG statistic converges to its usual $U(0,1)$ limit.

-There is still much to do in terms of understanding the behavior of selective pivotal inference tools like the TG statistic of \citet{exactlar}, constructed to have exact finite-sample guarantees under normality, when applied to realistic regression problems with nonnormal data.
-We would like to conclude with a high-level discussion of selective pivotal inference in high-dimensional problems, in particular, we discuss a feature of this framework that deserves further scrutiny.
-When the pivot, the central cog of this framework, is constructed based on assuming, say, a normal distribution for the data (like the TG statistic), this creates robustness issues that are especially worrisome in high dimenisons.
+There is still much left to do in terms of understanding the behavior of selective pivotal inference tools that are constructed to have exact finite-sample guarantees under normality, like the TG statistic of \citet{tibshirani2016exact}, when applied in high-dimensional regression settings with nonnormal data.
+When the pivot, the central cog of this framework, is constructed under the assumption of normality, this creates robustness issues that are especially worrisome in high dimensions.
+Appendix \ref{app:instability} provides a high-level discussion of some of these issues; a more detailed study will be the subject of future research.

-Let us consider the TG statistic to be concrete.
-This statistic is defined by the ratio of normal tail probabilities.
-If the dimension $d$ is large (in which case we are searching through a large space of models), or there are some large effects, then we often find ourselves evaluating the pivot far into the tails.
-The point of evaluation is given by a linear function of the data, which should itself converge to a Gaussian distribution (at least when $d$ is finite).
-But even a small amount of non-Gaussianity is magnified when we are in the tails.
-To see this, consider the function

-The left plot in Figure \ref{fig:tail} shows two densities $p$ and $q$ which are nearly indistinguishable.
-The right plot shows their corresponding tail functions $H_p$ and $H_q$.
-Even though $p$ and $q$ are close, we see that $H_p$ and $H_q$ are quite different.
-The message is that any inferential method that depends heavily on extreme tail behavior can be unreliable.

-Perhaps more visually striking is a plot of the TG statistic, when viewed as a function of $y$ (for $X$ fixed).
-This is given in Figure \ref{fig:nonsmooth}, where the statistic is used to test $\mu=0$, under the same setup---thus the same model selection partition elements, and even matching colors---as Figure \ref{fig:partition}.
-Here $n=2$, so it is possible to fully visualize the TG statistic as a function of $y \in \R^2$.
-This function is not well-defined at the boundaries between cells corresponding to different model selection events.
-Technically, the function is continuous Lebesgue almost everywhere (recall Lemma \ref{lem:master3}), which permits an application of the continuous mapping theorem when $d$ is fixed (recall Theorem \ref{thm:pivot}).
-But the derivatives at the boundaries are infinite and, especially in high-dimensional problem settings, there is a nonnegligible probability of being near a boundary.
-This means that a small perturbation to the data can have a dramatic effect on the value of the pivot.

-These issues will be the subject of future research and they suggest that selective pivotal inference in high dimensions needs to be treated with some caution.